The Story of Prometheus

 Prometheus created humans using clay and water.
 Athena breathed life into them.

-10. How did Prometheus trick Zeus and bring fire to the earth?
+10. How did Prometheus trick Zeus?

 11. What happened to Prometheus after he brought fire to the humans?